Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Experiments

-\textbf{Number of anchor pairs.}\; In the previous methods~\cite{moon2023query,jang2023knowing,sun2024tr}, the number of learnable positional queries $\mathcal{K}$ is typically limited to 10.
-This is because increasing the number of positional queries without explicit guidance only produces more overlapped and redundant proposals, resulting in negligible performance improvement or even degradation.
-In contrast, our method provides explicit regional prior for each anchor pair, \textit{i.e.}, each anchor pair is accountable for a specific temporal region.
-Therefore, increasing $\mathcal{K}$ allows anchor pairs to cover more temporal regions, leading to effective prediction, rather than restricting $\mathcal{K}$ to 10.
-As shown in Fig.~\ref{fig:4}, we present the performance of EaTR~\cite{jang2023knowing}, TR-DETR~\cite{sun2024tr}, and our RGTR in terms of mAP$_\text{avg}$ according to $\mathcal{K}$.
-We re-implement the other two methods by official codebase but in different $\mathcal{K}$.
+\textbf{Number of Moment Queries.}\; In previous methods, the number of moment queries $\mathcal{K}$ is typically limited to 10.
+This is because increasing $\mathcal{K}$ without explicit guidance only produces more overlapped proposals, resulting in negligible performance improvement or even degradation.
+In contrast, our method provides explicit regional guidance for each moment query, \textit{i.e.}, each moment query is accountable for a specific temporal region.
+Therefore, increasing $\mathcal{K}$ allows moment queries to cover more temporal regions, leading to effective prediction.
+As shown in Fig.~\ref{fig:4}, we present the performance of EaTR, TR-DETR, and our RGTR in terms of mAP$_\text{avg}$ according to $\mathcal{K}$.
+We re-implement the other two methods in different $\mathcal{K}$.
 As discussed above, for TR-DETR and EaTR, performance peaks when $\mathcal{K}$ reaches 10 and then declines significantly.
-In contrast, for RGTR, increasing $\mathcal{K}$ to 20 significantly improves performance compared to 10, demonstrating the effectiveness of explicit regional guidance.
+In contrast, for RGTR, increasing $\mathcal{K}$ to 20 significantly improves performance, demonstrating the effectiveness of anchor pairs with explicit regional guidance.

-\textbf{Correlation between scores and IoUs.}\; To compare IoU-aware scoring and classification confidence scoring, we draw scatter plots of the correlation between scores and ground-truth IoUs on the QVHighlights validation set in Fig.~\ref{fig:5}.
+\textbf{Correlation between Score and IoU.}\; To compare IoU-aware scoring and classification confidence scoring, we draw scatter plots of the correlation between scores and ground-truth IoUs on the QVHighlights validation set in Fig.~\ref{fig:5}.
 It can be observed that our IoU-aware score shows a stronger correlation with the ground-truth IoU, \textit{i.e.}, the slope of the fitted line increases from 0.49 to 0.67, improving the distinction of high-quality proposals.